vileider/year2_fixed/guests_notes/developer_round_table.md

 Simone said he is struggling with distraction as well

 brief about CI/CD:
-Simone said that they use tool called jidoka as a pipeline with tests. automation that automatically fixes issues is named “Jidoka”.
+Simone said that they use tool called Jidoka as a pipeline with tests. automation that automatically fixes issues is named “Jidoka”.

 Simone: code coverage - after completing test you know that the code is legit 100%.